 Forward-looking statements are necessarily based upon a number of factors and assumptions that, if untrue, could cause actual results, performance or achievements to be materially different from future results, performance or achievements expressed or implied by such statements.
 Forward-looking statements are based upon a number of estimates and assumptions that, while considered reasonable by the Company at this time, are inherently subject to significant business, economic and competitive uncertainties and contingencies that may cause the Company's actual financial results, performance, or achievements to be materially different from those expressed or implied herein.
-Some of the risks and other factors that could cause results to differ materially from those expressed in the forward-looking statements include, but are not limited to: the Refinery and general expectations with respect to the development of the Refinery; general economic conditions in Canada, the United States and globally; industry conditions, including the state of the electric vehicle ("EV") market; governmental regulation of the mining industry, including environmental regulation; geological, technical and drilling problems; unanticipated operating events; competition for and/or inability to retain drilling rigs and other services; the availability of capital on acceptable terms; the need to obtain required approvals from regulatory authorities; stock market volatility; volatility in market prices for commodities; liabilities inherent in the mining industry; changes in tax laws and incentive programs relating to the mining industry; the future price of cobalt; anticipated costs and the Company's ability to fund its programs; the Company's ability to carry on exploration and development activities; the timing and results of drilling programs; the discovery of additional mineral resources on the Company's mineral properties; the timely receipt of required approvals and permits, including those approvals and permits required for successful project permitting, construction and operation of projects; the costs of operating and exploration expenditures; the Company's ability to operate in a safe, efficient and effective manner; the potential impact of natural disasters; the Company's ability to obtain financing as and when required and on reasonable terms; the impacts and ongoing developments of the COVID-19 global pandemic and the Russo-Ukrainian war and the other factors described herein under "Risk Factors". as well as in our public filings available at www.sedar.com.
-Readers are cautioned that this list of risk factors should not be construed as exhaustive.
+Some of the material factors or assumptions used to develop forward-looking statements include, without limitation, the ability to extract valuable elements from black mass; general expectations with respect to the development of the Refinery (as defined below) including commodity prices with respect to its development; the state of the electric vehicle ("EV") market; the future price of cobalt; anticipated costs of, and the Company's ability to fund, its operations; the Company's ability to carry on exploration and development activities; the timing and results of drilling programs; the discovery of additional mineral resources on the Company's mineral properties; the timely receipt of required approvals and permits, including those approvals and permits required for successful project permitting, construction and operation of projects; the costs of operating and exploration expenditures; the Company's ability to operate in a safe, efficient and effective manner; the potential impact of natural disasters, the impact of COVID-19 and the Russo-Ukraine war; inflationary pressures; the Company's ability to comply with its obligations in connection with the 2023 Note Offering; stock exchange and regulatory approvals required in connection with closing of the 2023 Note Offering; and the Company's ability to obtain financing as and when required and on reasonable terms.